Wandalen/willbe/doc/version2.eng/concept/ResourceReflector.md

 ### Section <code>reflector</code>

 The section contains reflexes, it is resources for operations on file groups.
-The basics of operations are the choice of files (directors) and copying information.
+The basics of operations are the choice of files (directories) and copying information.